This website uses cookies and asks your personal data to enhance your browsing experience.

 Persons who do not fall under the categories presented earlier can immigrate to Germany from Russia by applying for one of the following types of residence permits:

-- education, as Russian students can still enroll with German universities;
+• education, as Russian students can still enroll in German universities;

 Our immigration lawyers in Germany can assist with the procedure of obtaining a residence permit as a Russian citizen.